kokubadejo/Watershed_Delineation/README.md

   pip install area
   ```

-- Note
+- **Note**
-  - replace the dem and basin files with your path and filenames
+  - replace the flow direction and accumulation files with your path and filenames
+  - The files used in the script were downloaded from [HydroSheds Core Products](https://www.hydrosheds.org/hydrosheds-core-downloads).
+The 15s North and Central America data was used.

 - navigate to the directory of python script:
   ```